 - Wide angle distortion – This is a slightly more complicated fix, and the recommended method of fixing this requires Photoshop.
 This is caused when you use a wide angle lens, and it makes building bow due to distortion.
 Those wishing to learn this process can view this excellent video.

 Adding a vignette can be a really great way to focus the eye on the important area of the photo, which you wish the viewer to concentrate on.
-There are various ways this can be done, with the most basic simply lightening the centre, and darkening the edges.
+There are various ways this can be done, with the most basic simply lightening the center, and darkening the edges.

-Are the edges too dark, or the centre too bright?
+Are the edges too dark, or the center too bright?
 Easily fixed by adjusting the sliders that control how strong your vignette will be.
 Finally are there specific areas of the image that need further work?
 Use the control points to selectively remove the strength of the filter from that portion of the image.

-This is the way you can add more punch to your photo, and make it more colourful.
+This is the way you can add more punch to your photo, and make it more colorful.
 A word of caution though, adding too much saturation is a guaranteed way to ruin your photo.
 This all said, making your photo standout is the aim, so adding a little contrast is often a good idea.

 Removing saturation is of course one way to convert your photograph to black and white, though this on its own won’t result in a strong black and white photo.